lihan829/lihan829.github.io/_pages/about.md

 - *2023.07*: This itsy bitsy spider eventually defended her first Qualifying Paper *The Q-morpheme in Hausa*.
 Committee: Ellen Broselow (main advisor), Marie Huffman, Jiwon Yun.
 - *2023.06*: I presented my project on a question marker in Hausa in ACAL-54 at UConn.
-- *2022.02*: A paper that I coauthored with Yi Li was accepted by Journal of Chinese Linguistics.
+- *2022.02*: A paper that I coauthored with Yi Li about Lanzhou Tonal Merger was accepted by Journal of Chinese Linguistics.

 # 📝 Publications

 - Yi, L., Li, H., Li, Y., Mu, J. (Accepted).An Ongoing Tonal-Patten Change: Lanzhou Dialect.
 Journal of Chinese Linguistics.
 - Li, H. (2021).
 Prosodic Differences between Rhetorical Questions and Information-seeking Questions in Mandarin.  *ICU Working Papers in Linguistics (ICUWPL)* , (15), 45-52.

-# 🎙️Conference Talks
+# Conference Talks

 - The Q-morpheme in Hausa.
 Annual Conference of African Linguistics 54 (ACAL-54).
 UConn, June 2023

-# 📓 Teaching
+# Teaching

 #### Primary Instructor